JaviOlvera/MyMinecraft/README.md

 <br>

-⚠️ *NOTE:* the project NEEDS a folder called *res* to work propertly, in the repository its missing because all its content was minecraft extracted files, so I decided not to include the in the git repository.
+⚠️ *NOTE:* the project NEEDS a folder called *res* to work propertly.
+It is missing in the repository because all its content was original minecraft files (textures, audio...), so I decided not to include it in the git repository.